 Wells Fargo on the Hook for Misreporting Delinquency

-Tony and Hanna Anderson were current on their mortgage when they filed their chapter 13 petition.
-Their confirmed plan provided for continued payments on the mortgage outside the plan.
-Though the Anderson made all mortgage payments in a timely manner, the mortgage servicer, Wells Fargo, misapplied the payments and reported the debt as delinquent.
+Tony and Hanna Anderson were current on their mortgage when they filed their Chapter 13 petition.
+Their confirmed plan provided for continued payment on the mortgage outside the plan.
+Though the Andersons made all mortgage payments promptly, the mortgage servicer, Wells Fargo, misapplied the payments and reported the debt as delinquent.
 The Andersons sent Wells Fargo five qualified written requests for information under RESPA and filed a request for investigation under the FCRA.
 Wells Fargo admitted its error and sent the corrected information to credit reporting agencies approximately two months later.
 [Read more…] about Wells Fargo on the Hook for Misreporting Delinquency

 NACBA and NCLC Enter Fair Credit Reporting Arena

-Ginny Abeyta filed for chapter 13 bankruptcy in June, 2010, and successfully completed her plan in April, 2014.
-In October, 2014, she requested her credit report and found that Bank of America had reported her debt as “past due” as of July, 2010, and in “major delinquency” as of August, 2010.
-There was no mention of her successful chapter 13 bankruptcy.
-She requested reinvestigation of the debt and the new credit report contained the same inaccuracies.
+Ginny Abeyta filed for Chapter 13 bankruptcy in June 2010 and completed her plan in April 2014.
+In October 2014, she requested her credit report and found that Bank of America had reported her debt as “past due” as of July 2010, and in “major delinquency” as of August 2010.
+There was no mention of her successful Chapter 13 bankruptcy.
+She requested a reinvestigation of the debt, and the new credit report contained the same inaccuracies.
 [Read more…] about NACBA and NCLC Enter Fair Credit Reporting Arena